 Ensure that any strategy for booster vaccines is ethical within a global context

 We are seeking colleagues within the Irish medical community to help us show the strength of support for these aims by signing above at the “Show Your Support” button.
 Please note that your name will appear on our site within 3-5 days of submission.

 Doctors for Vaccine Equity aims to bring together doctors in Ireland who wish to support equitable global access to COVID-19 vaccines.
-We are a partner group of the Peoples Vaccine Alliance of Ireland and the Irish Global Health Network and are guided by the recommendations of the World Health Organization.
+We are a partner group of the People’s Vaccine Alliance of Ireland and the Irish Global Health Network and are guided by the recommendations of the World Health Organisation.
 The group welcomes support from all doctors who share its objectives.

-The people of Ireland have achieved incredible vaccination rates, approaching 90% of those eligible.
+The people of Ireland have achieved incredible vaccination rates.
 This has greatly reduced virus transmission, illness and death, and has allowed for the reopening of society.
-This national success however is falsely reassuring.
-Only 1.9% of people living in low income countries have received a COVID-19 vaccination, falling well short of even the minimum 10% coverage required to protect the most vulnerable individuals.
-Ongoing high levels of transmission risks viral mutation and the emergence of vaccine resistant strains which would put the entire global vaccine programme in jeopardy.
+This national success however is falsely reassuring, as the share of people who have completed the primary vaccination course is dramatically lower in low-and middle-income countries.
+Ongoing high levels of transmission among unvaccinated populations risks viral mutation and the emergence of vaccine resistant strains which would put the entire global vaccine programme in jeopardy.

 Global access to COVID-19 vaccines is essential in order to bring the pandemic to an end.
 The current shameful vaccine inequity has been described as the single biggest moral and scientific failure of the crisis, and that is why we as doctors in Ireland are coming together to advocate for change.